 What is the customsearch.info website?

-Customsearch.info (find.customsearch.info) is the address of a fake search engine.
-Illegitimate web searching tools are usually promoted by software categorized as browser hijackers.
+customsearch.info (and find.customsearch.info) is the address of a fake search engine.
+Rogue web searching tools are usually promoted by software categorized as browser hijackers.
 One browser hijacker observed promoting customsearch.info is simply named Custom Search.
 Software within this category promotes fake search engines by making certain modifications to browser settings and restricting/denying access to them.
 Additionally, Custom Search adds the "Managed by your organization" feature to Google Chrome browsers.
-Both browser hijackers and illegitimate search engines are notorious for their data tracking abilities.
-Due to the questionable methods used to distribute browser hijackers, they are also deemed to be PUAs (Potentially Unwanted Applications).
+Both browser hijackers and bogus search engines are notorious for their data tracking capabilities.
+Due to the dubious methods used to proliferate browser hijackers, they are also classified as Potentially Unwanted Applications (PUAs).
 Custom Search has been observed being proliferated via licensed software "cracking" tools.
-Aside from being illegal, these activation tools can distribute not just PUAs but trojans, ransomware and other malware as well.
+As well as being illegal, these activation tools can distribute not just PUAs but also Trojans, ransomware and other malware.

 Google Chrome, Internet Explorer, Mozilla Firefox and other popular browsers are typical targets of browser hijackers.
-They assign the addresses of illegitimate web searching tools as browsers' homepage, default search engine and new tab/window URLs.
-These seemingly minor alterations seriously affect the browsing experience.
-To elaborate, with a browser hijacker promoting customsearch.info installed (e.g. Custom Search): every single web search done via the URL bar and new browser tab/window opened - redirect to customsearch.info.
-Fake search engines are usually unable to provide search results, so they tend to redirect to (or cause redirection chains ending with) legitimate ones.
-This is the case with customsearch.info as well, it redirects to the Google search engine (google.com).
-Furthermore, recovering a hijacked browser is impossible without removing the software affecting it.
-Since browser hijackers can undo any changes users try to make to their browsers and/or limit/deny access to the browser's settings.
+They assign the addresses of bogus search tools as the homepage, default search engine and new tab/window URLs.
+These seemingly minor alterations significantly affect the browsing experience.
+To elaborate, with a browser hijacker promoting customsearch.info installed (e.g. Custom Search), each search made via the URL bar and new browser tab/window opened redirects to customsearch.info.
+Fake search engines are usually unable to provide unique results, and so they tend to redirect to (or cause redirection chains ending with) legitimate sites.
+This is the case with customsearch.info, which redirects to the Google search engine (google.com).
+Furthermore, recovering a hijacked browser is impossible without removing the software affecting it, since browser hijackers can undo any changes users try to make to their browsers and/or limit/deny access to the settings.
 Most browser hijackers can track data.
-They can record browsing activity (URLs visited, pages viewed, search queries typed, etc.) and gather personal information inferred from it (IP addresses, geolocations and other details).
+They can record browsing activity (URLs visited, pages viewed, search queries typed, etc.) and gather personal information derived from it (IP addresses, geolocations and other details).
 The collected data is then shared with and/or sold to third parties (potentially, cyber criminals), intent on likewise misusing it for financial gain.
-Therefore, presence of data-tracking software on browsers/systems can result in severe privacy issues, financial loss and even identity theft.
-To protect device and user safety, it is strongly advised to eliminate all dubious applications and browser extensions/plug-ins without delay.
+Therefore, the presence of data-tracking software on browsers/systems can result in serious privacy issues, financial loss and even identity theft.
+To protect device and user safety, you are strongly advised to eliminate all dubious applications and browser extensions/plug-ins without delay.

 |Browser Extension(s)||Custom Search|